 Growing up, I spent a lot of time listening to classic rock and blues rock.
 I was a full-on bluesy rock guitarist and loved my electric.
 No acoustic for me!

 Until I watched August Rush.
 If you haven’t seen it, I recommend you watch it today!
-Once I realized what amazing music you could make on an acoustic playing fingerstyle, I was kind of hooked.
+Once I realized what amazing music you could make playing fingerstyle on an acoustic, I was hooked.

-If you’d like to try playing without a pick, it’s a good idea to shop around a bit to find an instrument that really suits fingerstyle guitar playing.
+If you’d like to try playing without a pick, it’s a good idea to look for a guitar that’s well-suited for fingerstyle playing.

-I’ve compared 5 guitars that would be great for fingerstyle to help you find the best one for your needs.
+Today I’ll share my reviews of 5 guitars that I think would make good options for fingerstyle — including pros & cons of each — to help you find the best one for your needs.

 These are the acoustic guitars for fingerstyle I reviewed: